How to Install Apache with Pound on Ubuntu Linux

 Congratulations!
 You’ve just installed Apache2 with Pound support.

-If you followed the steps above and can’t still get Pound to listen on port 80, run the commands below to create the Pound socket control directory if it’s not already there.
+If you followed the steps above and can’t get Pound to listen on port 80, run the commands below to create the Pound socket control directory if it’s not already there.

 sudo mkdir /var/run/pound